OlaHPH/ex1/h3-Attaaack.md

  <details><summary> y) Write an answer with references.</summary>
  <p>
   Answer in the context of Mitre Att&ck, and pick examples that are different from the chapter in task x.
-        Define tactic and give an example.
+   * Define tactic and give an example.

+  The one I picked here is Execution (https://attack.mitre.org/tactics/TA0002/).
+As briefly mentioned in the previous part, execution refers to the act of TA running malicious code inside the victim's environment, either local or remote.
+This is usually paired with other tactics' techniques to acchieve broader goals, like getting data or "getting to know" the network, system.
-        Define technique and subtechnique, and give an example of each.
+   * Define technique and subtechnique, and give an example of each.

+There are 13 techniques included in this tactic, of them:
+  1. T1059 (Command and Scripting Interpreter) with 8 subtechniques
+  2. Container Administration Command
+  3. Deploy Container
+  4. Exploitation for Client Execution
+  5. Inter-Process Communication with 3 subtechniques
+  6. Native API
+  7. Scheduled Task/Job with 5 subtechniques
+  8. Serverless Execution
+  9. Shared Modules
+  10. Software Deployment Tools
+  11. System services with 2 subtechniques
+  12. User Execution with 3 subtechniques
+  13. Windows Management Instrumentation

-        Define procedure, and give an example of each.
+   * Define procedure, and give an example of each.
  </p>
  </details>
  <details><summary> a) Webgoat: A3 Sensitive data exposure </summary>